franciscovfonseca/Configure-MFA-using-Duo/README.md

 <h2>Description</h2>

-In this lab, we'll increase our Azure Server 2019 security by integrating **Multi-Factor Authentication (MFA**) using **Duo Security** when using RDP.
+In this lab, we'll increase the security of our Azure Server 2019 by integrating **Multi-Factor Authentication (MFA**) using **Duo Security** when using RDP.

-Since we live in a world where cyber threats are constantly evolving ➜ **Securing our Digital Assets** is absolutely crucial.
+As we live in a world where cyber threats are constantly evolving ➜ **Securing our Digital Assets** is absolutely crucial.

 This project focus on **Safeguarding our Azure Server Environment** by introducing an additional **Layer of Authentication**, ensuring only authorized users gain access.